 3 Mile Drome was located near Kila Kila inland from the southern coast of New Guinea, roughly three miles from Port

 Moresby.
-Today located in the National Capital District (NCD) in Papua New Guinea (PNG).
+Today located in the National Capital District (NCD) of Papua New Guinea (PNG).

 During 1933, built by the Australian administration as a single runway that served as the first civilian airfield to provide air service for Port